 Message to Ephesus

-2 “To the messenger of the church in Ephesus write: Thus says the One who holds the seven stars in his right hand, and who walks in the midst of the seven golden lampstands: 2 I know your works, your toil, and your patient endurance, and that you cannot tolerate evil men, but have put to the test those who call themselves apostles (though they are not), and have found them to be false.
-3 I also know that you continue to persevere, and that you have endured much for my name’s sake yet not grown weary.
+2 “To the messenger of the church in Ephesus write: Thus says the One who holds the seven stars in his right hand, and who walks in the midst of the seven golden lampstands: 2 I know your works and your toil and your patient endurance, and that you cannot tolerate evil men, but have put to the test those who call themselves apostles (though they are not), and have found them to be false.
+3 I also know that you continue to persevere,1 and that you have endured much for my name’s sake, yet not grown weary.
 4 But this I have against you: You have left your first love.
-5 So then: Remember the place from which you have fallen, and repent and do the first works.2 Otherwise I will come to you and remove your lampstand from its place—unless you repent.
+5 Therefore, remember the place from which you have fallen, and repent and do the first works.2 Otherwise I will come to you and remove your lampstand from its place—unless you repent.
 6 But this you do have, that you hate the works of the Nicolaitans, which I hate as well.
 7 He who has an ear, let him hear what the Spirit is saying to the churches.
-To him who overcomes I will grant him to eat from the tree of life in the paradise of God.’
+To him who overcomes, I will grant him to eat from the tree of life in the paradise of God.